Dr Pamela Gebrehiwot at Mount Barker District Soldiers' Memorial Hospital

 Emergency Medicine | ACRRM RACGP |

-Riverland Academy Clinical Excellence Barossa Hillls Fleurieu LHN |
+Riverland Academy Clinical Excellence Barossa Hills Fleurieu LHN CALHN |

-Obstetrics and Gynaecology (DRANZCOG) |
+Obstetrics and Gynaecology (DRANZCOG, Adv DRANZCOG) |

 ACRRM RACGP |

-Riverland Academy Clinical Excellence Eyre and Far North Training Network WCH, NALHN at LMH and SALHN at FMC |
+Riverland Academy Clinical Excellence Barossa Hills Fleurieu LHN Eyre and Far North Training Network Flinders and Upper North Training Network WCH, NALHN at LMH and SALHN at FMC |

 Mental Health | ACRRM RACGP |

-Riverland Academy Clinical Excellence | Link to external site |
+Riverland Academy Clinical Excellence |

-Paediatrics | ACRRM | CALHN at W&CH NALHN TBA |
+Paediatrics | ACRRM | W&CH |

 Palliative Care | ACRRM RACGP |

-NALHN at LMH | Link to external site |
+NALHN at LMH |

-Population Health | ACRRM | Contact Us | |
+Population Health | ACRRM | Contact us |

-Remote Medicine | ACRRM | Link to external site | |
+Remote Medicine | ACRRM | York and Northern LHN Contact Us |

 Surgery | ACRRM (2 years) RACGP |

-NALHN at LMH | Contact Us |
+NALHN at LMH |

 The RGPSA is in the process of identifying and increasing the numbers and specialist areas of AST training positions available in rural and remote SA matched to communities local health needs.